jverne/egregious-hackery/README.md

 This is a completely _useless_ and unnecessary repository.
 You **shouldn't** be reading this.

-Why are still here?
+Why are you still here?
 Go home.

 ## Notes
 - There is nothing to see here